Information governance assurance

 We rely on information to make decisions.
 We want our information to be trusted.

-We will assure our stakeholders that we are using their information appropriately by assessing how well Highways England and its suppliers manage information (in line with our policy, requirements and specifications).
+We will assure our stakeholders that we are using their information appropriately by assessing how well National Highways and its suppliers manage information (in line with our policy, requirements and specifications).

 This will also help us understand any risks and improvements that need to be made.

 This requirement covers tier 1 and tier 2 levels of assurance, although tier 3 and tier 4 levels may be required.

 If you collect, process or hold our information, you will need to undertake annual self-assessment to make sure that you are managing our information in line with our information management requirements and specifications.